metaphacts/metaphactory-docker-compose/README.md

 		-----END CERTIFICATE----

 3. Go into the `certs` folder i.e. `cd ./nginx/config/certs` and generate [Diffie–Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) parameters using `openssl dhparam -dsaparam -out mydocker.example.com.dhparam.pem 4096`. `-dsaparam` [option instructs OpenSSL to produce "DSA-like" DH parameters ](https://wiki.openssl.org/index.php/Manual:Dhparam(1)#OPTIONS) , which is magnitude faster then computing the dhparam 4096 (see explanation [on stackexchange](https://security.stackexchange.com/a/95184))
-Go into folder `docker-compose/nginx/config`
+Go into folder `nginx/config`
 4. Now we are ready to create and start the proxy container.
 Running `docker-compose up -d` should result in:
 		Creating network "nginx_proxy_network" with the default driver Creating nginx-proxy ...
 		Creating nginx-proxy ... done

 5. Verify with `docker ps` that a container `nginx-proxy` is running with two ports exposed: ```80, 443```
 6. From now on the `nginx-proxy` will listen to container changes on the docker daemon.
-As soon as a new docker container instance is started with a environment variable  `-e VIRTUAL_HOST={name}.mydocker.example.com`, nginx will automatically create a vhost entry to proxy incoming HTPP(S) request on `{name}.mydocker.example.com` to the respective container.
+As soon as a new docker container instance is started with an environment variable  `VIRTUAL_HOST={name}.mydocker.example.com`, nginx will automatically create a vhost entry to proxy incoming HTPP(S) request on `{name}.mydocker.example.com` to the respective container.
 The environment variable is automatically set when using the metaphactory `docker-compose.yml` as described above.
-It uses the `COMPOSE_PROJECT_NAME` from the `.env` file as `vhost` name and as such the `vhost` name is equal to the prefix of metaphactory container.
+It uses the `HOST_NAME` and the `COMPOSE_PROJECT_NAME` from the `.env` file and exposes it as `VIRTUAL_HOST` to be picked up by the nginx environment.
+Alternatively, the `VIRTUAL_HOST` variable can be explicitly defined in the `docker-compose.overwrite.yml` in the `environment` section.
+Note that `VIRTUAL_PORT` can be optionally used if either multiple containers are exposed through nginx or when your container exposes more than one port.
-7. The metaphactory needs to be configured to use the `nginx_proxy_network` as default external network, e.g. by adding the following snippets to the `docker-compose.ovewrite.yml` in the active service instance:
+7. The metaphactory container needs to be configured to use the `nginx_proxy_network` as default external network, e.g. by adding the following snippets to the `docker-compose.ovewrite.yml` in the active service instance:

 		metaphactory:
 		  networks: